DevChatter/Smilodon/CONTRIBUTING.md

 Contributing
 ============

 Thank you for investing your time in contributing to our project!

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 There are many ways you can help out, so everyone can find a way to help!
 Whether you're helping with the code, testing, or helping others understand the project by updating and writing documentation. ❤️

+There are many ways you can help out, so everyone can find a way to help!
+Whether you're helping with the code, testing, or helping others understand the project by updating and writing documentation. ❤️